felixge/godrone/README.md

 # godrone

-This is a new version of the code base that is still under heavy development.
+This is the new version of the code.
+It doesn't match the docs at godrone.io, but this will be fixed ASAP.
-Nothing works.
-Checkout the v1 branch for a working release.